Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Cesar Chavez: Labor Rights Advocate

-Cesar Chavez, born in Arizona to a Mexican American family, became a pivotal civil rights leader for Latinos.
+Cesar Chavez, born in Arizona to a Mexican American family, became a pivotal civil rights leader for .
 Founding the National Farm Workers Association, later known as the United Farm Workers union, Chavez worked tirelessly to improve the conditions for farm workers.
 Despite facing criticism for his control of the union, Chavez remains an iconic figure in the labor movement.
 He was posthumously awarded the Presidential Medal of Freedom in 1993.
 For more on his impact, check out our piece on Hispanic Heritage Month.

 Key FactData